Abnormal female hair loss, baldness & hair shedding in Women

 - Hair falling out in the shower and when brushing hair, is it normal?

-According to Nu Hair specialist in DFW Texas, normal hair shedding often stops on its own.
-It occurs when large numbers of follicles on the scalp enter the resting phase of the hair growth cycle.
+According to Nu Hair specialist in DFW, Texas, normal hair shedding often stops on its own.
+It occurs when large numbers of follicles on the scalp enter the hair growth cycle’s resting phase.
 The number of hair on a healthy scalp is approximately 100,000.
 On average, 60 to 100 hair are lost from the head every day in a healthy hair growth cycle.
 Shedding up to 100 hair a day is considered normal.

 Why Thin Hair?

 What makes your hair thinner?
-Thinning hair and hair loss refers to having a small number of hair strands on the scalp.
+Thinning hair and hair loss refer to having a small number of hair strands on the scalp.
 In other words, the volume of hair is low per square inch.
 The amount of hair quantity vary.
 Blondes typically have the most hair, around 140,000, with redheads having fewer, approximately 90,000.
 Thin hair refers to the diameter of the hair strands.
-People with blonde hair color have more hair but smaller in the actual width of their hair strands, making it appear ‘fine.’
+People with blonde hair color have more hair but smaller in their hair strands’ actual width, making it appear ‘fine.’

 Is your hair suddenly feeling thinner?
 Often, thin hair has a sparse look due to the small number of hair strands.
 Frequently, it won’t hold a curl easily.
-Light gels and mousses can boost thin hair look.
+Light gels and mousses can boost a thin hair look.
 Thin hair has to be permed with extreme care to prevent damage.
-Indeed, with hair loss, the number of hair is lower as the rate of new growth is slowing down.
+Indeed, with hair loss, the number of hair is lower as the new growth rate slows down.